 HSH is the lead entity for the San Francisco Homeless Response System and the lead for the San Francisco HMIS, CoC.
-Through the provision of coordinated, compassionate, and high-quality services, the Department of Homelessness and Supportive Housing strives to make homelessness in San Francisco rare, brief, and one time.
-The Department of Homelessness and Supportive Housing (HSH) launched on July 1, 2016.
+Through the provision of coordinated, compassionate, and high-quality services, HSH strives to make homelessness in San Francisco rare, brief, and one time.
+HSH launched on July 1, 2016.
 The department combines key homeless serving programs and contracts from DPH, HSA, MOHCD and the DCYF.
 This consolidated department has a singular focus on preventing and ending homelessness for people in San Francisco.